Category Archives: French Royals

 A depiction of the murder of Axel von Fersen. source: Wikipedia

-When King Gustav IV Adolf was deposed in 1809, the throne did not pass to his son and heir, but instead to his uncle, King Carl XIII who had no legitimate heirs.
-Von Fersen led the support for the former King’s son, unsuccessfully.
-The new King adopted a Danish prince, Carl August of Schleswig-Holstein-Sonderburg-Augustenburg to be his heir.
+When King Gustav IV Adolf was deposed in 1809, the throne did not pass to his son and heir, but to his uncle, King Carl XIII who had no legitimate heirs. von Fersen led the support for the former King’s son, unsuccessfully.
+The new King adopted a Danish prince Carl August of Schleswig-Holstein-Sonderburg-Augustenburg to be his heir.
 However, the new Crown Prince died suddenly after falling from his horse in May 1810.
 Rumors quickly spread that he had been poisoned by the former King’s supporters – more specifically, at the hands of von Fersen.

 On June 20, 1810, the public funeral was held for the Crown Prince.
 As Marshal of the Realm, von Fersen was one of the leaders of the procession through Stockholm.
-Despite a heavy presence of guards, several people broke free from the crowd in attempts to get to von Fersen, while the guards mostly just looked on with disinterest.
+Despite the heavy presence of guards, several people broke free from the crowd in an attempt to get to von Fersen, while the guards mostly just looked on with disinterest.
 Fleeing the crowds, he tried to find safety in a nearby house but was quickly pursued and overtaken.
 He was dragged back into the street where he was quickly attacked and killed by the angry mob who blamed him for the Crown Prince’s death.

 Ljungs Church. photo: Av Håkan Svensson – Eget arbete, CC BY 2.5, https://commons.wikimedia.org/w/index.php?curid=1455830